 The person possessing Kuleana, believes in the strength of this value, and will be quick to say,

 “I accept my responsibilities, and I will be held accountable.”

 Kuleana is an idea that drives us to preserve Hawaii’s natural beauty, motivates us to teach our guests about conservation, and inspires us to give back to our community.

-When the first voyagers arrived on the shores of the Hawaiian Islands nearly 1,500 years ago, kalo (taro) was one of the few sacred plants they carried with them.
-In ancient Hawai`i, taro played a much larger role beyond dietary staple.
-At the economic, political and spiritual center of Hawaiian agricultural society, the taro plant and its history grew to mythological proportions.
-So important was taro for Hawaiians’ survival and prosperity that it was considered an elder sibling to the Hawaiian race.
+When the first voyagers arrived on the shores of the Hawaiian Islands nearly 1,500 years ago, taro (kalo) was one of the few sacred plants they carried with them.
+In ancient Hawaii, taro played a much larger role than being a dietary staple.
+At the economic, political, and spiritual center of Hawaiian agricultural society, the taro plant and its history grew to mythological proportions.
+Taro was so important for Hawaiians’ survival and prosperity that it was considered an elder sibling to the Hawaiian race.

-Hawaiian Pohole ferns pronounced poh-HOH-lay, are a rich deep green and produce large fronds that range from three to six feet long.
-Vibrant green shoots unfurl from the coiled fernhead and are harvested from the interior when they are between 6 and 9 inches tall.
+Hawaiian Pohole ferns pronounced poh-HOH-lay, are a rich, deep green and produce large fronds that range from three to six feet long.
+Vibrant green shoots unfurl from the coiled fern head and are harvested from the interior when they are between six and nine inches tall.
 This edible fern has a subtlety sweet and nutty flavor with a slightly chewy texture.
 Its taste has been compared to both okra and asparagus.
-We maintained over 1.5 acer native Pahole Fern forest.
+At Jungle Zipline Maui, We maintain over 1.5 acer native Pahole Fern forests.